emory-courses/dsa-java/.github/ISSUE_TEMPLATE/quiz.md

 ---
 name: Quiz
 about: Questions and comments about quizzes
-title: "[QZ#] "
+title: "[QZ#] Your title"
 labels: quiz
-assignees: jdchoi77, lujiaying, marvinquiet
+assignees: jdchoi77
 ---

-Replace `#` in the title with the appropriate quiz number.
+Replace `#` in the title with the appropriate quiz number and "Your title" with your own title.